evidentlyai/evidently/README.md

 data_drift_report.json()
 ```
 ### Option 3: ML monitoring dashboard
-> This will launch the Evidently UI with a demo project.
-You can find a complete [ML Monitoring Quickstart](https://docs.evidentlyai.com/get-started/tutorial-monitoring) in the docs.
+> This will launch a demo project in the Evidently UI.
+Head to docs for a complete [ML Monitoring Quickstart](https://docs.evidentlyai.com/get-started/tutorial-monitoring).

 Recommended step: create a virtual environment and activate it.
 ```